Dream Chronicles: The Chosen Child: Reception

 Comparing the game with the popular Myst series, John Bardinelli from Jay Is Games expressed: "[The Chosen Child]'s as breathtakingly brilliant as everyone would expect.
 A little bit of hidden object finding, a little bit of puzzle solving, and a whole lot of adventuring can be found in this superb sequel, along with some of the most gorgeous scenery you've seen since looking out your own window. [...]
-It's an excellent follow-up to the previous Dream Chronicles games and a fantastic game in its own right."
+It's an excellent follow-up to the previous Dream Chronicles games and a fantastic game in its own right".
 Later, John continued giving compliments to The Chosen Child: "These [Dream Chronicles] titles just keep getting better and better. [...]
 The puzzles are constructed so cleverly you might even giggle when you think of the solution.
-And I swear you'll melt from the combination of the gorgeous visuals and enchanting music."
+And I swear you'll melt from the combination of the gorgeous visuals and enchanting music".

-Meanwhile, Awem Studio declared that The Chosen Child is "a fantastic game" and "a must have for all fans of the genre," saying: "Dream Chronicles: The Chosen Child fulfills the series' best traditions and looks elegant.
+Meanwhile, Awem Studio declared that The Chosen Child is "a fantastic game" and "a must have for all fans of the genre", saying that "Dream Chronicles: The Chosen Child fulfills the series' best traditions and looks elegant.
 The smooth and vibrant dreamy world presents gorgeous scenes and magically changes locations before your eyes.
 Enchanting music adds to the atmosphere.
-There is little new in the interface, but it’s what fans expect and love in Dream Chronicles."
-On the other side, Adventure Gamers gave the game 2.5 out of 5 stars summarizing that: "It’s not the worst game of the series in its own right, but [The Chosen Child] is all the more disappointing for still failing to resolve the easily-avoidable problems plaguing the series three games running."
+There is little new in the interface, but it's what fans expect and love in Dream Chronicles".
+In contrast, Adventure Gamers gave the game 2.5 out of 5 stars summarizing that "it's not the worst game of the series in its own right, but [The Chosen Child] is all the more disappointing for still failing to resolve the easily-avoidable problems plaguing the series three games running".

-In early 2010, The Chosen Child was awarded for the "1st Runner-Up Best Puzzle Adventure Game of 2009," as well as being picked into the 2009 Customer Favorites list by Big Fish Games.
+In early 2010, The Chosen Child was awarded for the "1st Runner-Up Best Puzzle Adventure Game of 2009", as well as being picked into the 2009 Customer Favorites list by Big Fish Games.
 This is the second time a game from Dream Chronicles series entered the Big Fish Games' most popular games annual list.
 The game itself was also ranked 22nd by GameHouse in its list of "30 Top Games of 2009".
-In June 2010, GameHouse (merged with RealArcade) announced that The Chosen Child was nominated for two awards, "Top Hidden Object Game of 2009" and "Best Story", in their second annual GameHouse Great Game Awards; though it didn't win any eventually.
+In June 2010, The Chosen Child was nominated for two awards, "Top Hidden Object Game of 2009" and "Best Story", in their second annual GameHouse Great Game Awards, though it didn't win any eventually.